-5. In the Summary Analysis for Program section no summary of the program assessment data is provided.
+9. In the Summary Analysis for Program section no summary of the program assessment data is provided.
 It seems to just be a summary of the assessments, but not a summary of the performance data results.
 There is no connection between the analysis of the program data and the continuous improvement plan for the program.

-Revised Summary Analysis for the LBD at the Graduate Level (MASE) program:
+Revised Summary Analysis for the LBD program:

-According to Assessments 1 and 3, Praxis scores on the subject assessment, 5543, there was a 100% pass rate for candidates in this program.
-There was one completer in the traditional program each of the three years (14/15, 15/16 and 16/17) and there were eight completers 1415, 6 in 1516 and 12 in 1617 for the Option 6 program with mean scores ranging between 170 and 174.
+According to Assessment 1, Praxis scores on the subject assessment, 5543, there was a 100% pass rate for candidates in this program.
+Due to low numbers in the program for the last three cycles of data (one candidate each year), generalizations cannot be made other than to indicate that there was a 100% pass rate, with scores ranging between 159 and 172.
 Although all scores were passing, when they were compared to the national scores, the national range was 164-179 with a national median of 172.
-Therefore, the mean scores for 2014-15 and 2015-16 were at 170 so those were in the second stanine while the mean scores for 2016-17 were in the third stanine compared to national means.
+Therefore, two of the scores were below the median and one right at the median, indicating that two scores were in stanine 2 and one in stanine 3.
+Therefore, these comparisons may warrant examining category scores to identify any areas of concern to determine additional steps to increase the scores.

-Assessment 2 for the MASE program involved the mean GPA scores for candidates, indicating that they scored well above the 2.75 to be admitted and retained in the program.
+Assessment 2 involved the mean GPA scores for candidates in the program, indicating that they scored well above the 2.75 to be admitted and retained in the program.
 This area is a strength of the program and at that time, warranted no action plan.
-The GPA means for the three years ranged from 3.73-3.97 in the traditional path compared to 3.69-3.84 for Option 6.
-Therefore, the GPA means indicate that the candidate performed very well academically in these programs.